tc39/notes/meetings/2023-11/november-27.md

 KG:  So I put this on the agenda originally as potentially going for Stage 3.
 Please ignore that.
 I am definitely not going for Stage 3.
-This is just an update which a request for feedback on some things.
+This is just an update which ia a request for feedback on some things.
 So recap, proposal is on GitHub.
 There's a playground, there’s spec text, but some of that is in flux, so don’t expect too much from it.
 So fundamentally, the thesis is I think it’s worth having a built-in mechanism converting to and from Base64.
 And that's the purpose of this proposal.
 There's a basic API, which hasn't changed very much, although none of this has changed recently.
 Some of it has changed since the first iteration of the proposal.
 Basically, a prototype method for turning a Uint8 array into a Base64 string or a hex string, and conversely methods, static methods, on Uint8 array for taking a Base64 or hex string and giving you a Uint8 array instance.
 There's a lot more details which we'll get into.
 I do want to explicitly call attention to the fact that this is only in the current iteration of this proposal, this is only on Uint8Array, so this is the first time you would have something that is specific to one typed array and not present on all of them.
 So we could instead put it on ArrayBuffer, for example, although that's annoying because UintDataArrays are views and so putting it on UintDataArray means that you are able to encode only a portion of the buffer.
 In the first version of this proposal it was on ArrayBuffer but I moved it to Uint8Array by request.
 An alternative is to have a new global, like a Base64 global, that would have toBase64 and fromBase64 and so on.
 If someone feels strongly that this would be a better path, please get on the queue.
 Right now I personally prefer the placement on Uint8Array.
 And we can discuss things either, you know, interrupting or at the end whenever people want to talk about stuff.

 KG: Also, there’s an options bag argument.
 The second argument to/from Base64, the first argument to toBase64, allows you to specify an alphabet.
 Currently the only two alphabets are “Base64” and “Base64URL”.
 Default is “Base64”.
 There has been a request for the ability to write to an existing buffer.
 We may or may not want to leave that for a separate proposal or a separate API.
-But it’s within scope for this proposal, I think, so something to think about.
+But it’s within scope for this proposal, something to think about.
 I’ll come back to that topic later.

 KG: Among ways that Base64 and coders and decoders across languages differ is in their handling of characters that are outside the space of a legal characters in the alphabet and outside of whitespace as well; whitespace is handled differently.
 Some APIs unconditionally reject evening outside of the alphabet.
 Some allow you to accept the whitespace, usually by default.
 Some allow you to accept any character outside of the alphabet and just ignore it, the same way they ignore white space.
 My current plan is to make it an error to get anything that is not whitespace and for default to be -- to accept